elastic/kibana/README.md

 This tools is for anybody who is working on a codebase where they have to maintain multiple versions.
 If you manually cherry-pick commits from master and apply them to one or more branches, this tool might save you a lot of time.

-`backport` is a CLI that will ask you which commit(s) to backport and to which branch(es) and then cherry-pick accordingly, and create pull requests.
-It will always perform the git operation in a temporary folder (`~/.backport/repositories/`) separate from your working directory, thus never interfering with any unstages changes your might have.
+`backport` is a CLI tool that will let you backport commit(s) interactively and then cherry-pick and create pull requests automatically. `backport` will always perform the git operation in a temporary folder (`~/.backport/repositories/`) separate from your working directory, thereby never interfering with any unstages changes your might have.

 **Features:**

 - interactively backport one or more commits to one or more branches with an intuitive UI
+- will never run `git reset --hard` or other git commands in your working directory - all git operations are handled in a separate directory
 - backport a commit by specifying a PR (`--pr 1337`)
 - list and backport commits by a particular user (`--author john`)
 - list and backport commits by a particular path (`--path src/plugins/chatbot`)
+- forward port commits: `backport --sourceBranch 7.x --branch master` (will backport from 7.x to master)
 - see which commits have been backported and to which branches
-- add a custom title, description and labels to the created backport PR
+- add custom titles, descriptions and labels to the created backport PRs

 ## Requirements